 - The second row isn’t very spacious.

 |Battery Capacity||64 kWh|

 Hyundai Kona Electric is one of the most popular electric cars in the world, and why not?
 Hyundai has provided all the necessary features to make it a valuable electric car among the masses.

 The car has an excellent electric range, an affordable price tag, and a peppy performance.
 The electric motors of the Hyundai Kona generate more than 200 BHP and 394 Nm of torque.

 Additionally, the federal tax credit of up to $7,500 makes it an affordable electric SUV.

-So these were some of the cheapest electric cars you can buy in 2020.
-Apart from their attractive prices, these cars have a lot more to offer in terms of features, performance, safety, and electric range.
+We have mentioned some of the best electric cars you can buy without hurting your bank balance.
+In addition to their attractive prices, these cars have a lot more to offer in terms of features, performance, safety, and electric range.

 If you want the cheapest EV then go with the most affordable available in your country.
 However, if you have a budget of up to $30K, then we recommend the Nissan Leaf.
 It’s one of the most reliable cars with very low complaint rate.